learning-zone/html-basics/README.md

 **3. Heading tags:**

-Headings (H1-H6) are used to split your page into sections or chapters.
+Headings (h1-h6) are used to split your page into sections or chapters.
 Each heading is like a small title within the page.
 In HTML, a heading looks like this:

 ```html
 <h1>Your heading goes here</h1>
 ```

-**4. Image alt attribute:**
+**4. Image `alt` attribute:**

 The `alt` text attribute is a part of an image tag, and it provides a description for an image.
 Alt text plays a major role in image optimization.
 It makes your images accessible both to search engines (by telling them what a particular image means) and to people (by displaying an alternative text in case a particular image cannot be loaded or by helping screen readers convey images).
 In HTML it may look like this: